How To Use And Configure WordPress Widgets

 (WordPress Search widget)

-To remove a widget from an active Widget area, either expand the widget settings and click the Delete link …
+To remove a widget from an active Widget area, you can either expand the widget settings and click the Delete link …

-Or just drag the widget out of the Active Widgets area and drop it into the Inactive Widgets area …
+Or just drag the widget out of the Active Widgets section and drop it into the Inactive Widgets area …

 Removing widgets

-Repeat this process for any widgets you want removed from the sidebar.
-You can always reinstate a widget by dragging it back into the active widgets area.
+Repeat this process for any widgets you want removed from the sidebar section.
+You can always reinstate widgets by dragging them back into the active widgets area.

 Widget Settings

 Many widgets can be further customized.
-This can include things like making certain types of information hidden to visitors but visible to registered users, displaying additional forms, fields, or data, specifying sizes of sidebar images, videos, etc.
+This can include things like making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc.

-Click on the little triangle in the corner of a widget to toggle between expanding and collapsing the item …
+Clicking on the little triangle in the corner of a widget expands the item and displays the settings for that widget …

 (Toggles expand/collapse widget settings)